-The Responder – BBC
+The Responder – BBC - Available now

 Starring Martin Freeman, the upcoming series which is written by an ex-police officer Tony Schumacher, shows the Sherlock actor in the role of Chris, a "crisis-stricken, morally compromised, unconventional" urgent response officer tackling a series of night shifts on the beat in Liverpool.

 Fleabag 2.0?
 Starting out as a one-woman play, the new series following wannabe singer and rapper Sasha who, after being kicked out of her family home, gets involved in social media influencing.
 Told in part by songs, we think musical lovers will enjoy this one.

 The story follows Charlie and Nick, who meet at an all-boys school and soon discover a romance blossoming between them.
 The synopsis reads: "Over the series Charlie and Nick fall head over heels for each other.
 Along the way they realise there is a strong community of allies and friends around them, helping them to access their authentic selves, but also teaching them there is no ‘right way’ to come out."

 Chloe – BBC/Amazon Prime Video

 This six-part series follows The Crown star Erin Doherty as Becky, a carer for her mother who is obsessed with social media princess Chloe Fairbourne.
 Following Chloe's sudden death, Becky assumes the new identity of Sasha, and infiltrates the enviable lives of Chloe's closest friends to investigate her death.